 My native language is English, I studied French and German at secondary school, and Chinese (Mandarin), Japanese and linguistics at universities in the UK, Taiwan and Japan.
-I’ve also taken short courses in Welsh and Irish, and Scottish Gaelic and Irish songs.
+I’ve also taken short courses in Welsh and Irish, and in Scottish Gaelic and Irish songs.
 I’ve taught myself a few other languages as well.

 Here’s a summary of my current language knowledge:

 - Intermediate: German, Manx, Esperanto, Swedish, Czech, Russian, Danish, Dutch

 I know odd bits and pieces of several other languages, but not enough to have even a basic conversation.

 Current language use

 Ultimately I’d love to be fluent in all the languages I’ve studied or dabbled with, and in many others.
 I know that this is perhaps overly ambitious so am concentrating on maintaining and improving the ones I already know reasonably well.

 Since April 2017 I have been using Duolingo and a number of other language learning apps every day.
 I’ve completed courses in Swedish, Russian, Danish, Esperanto, Czech and Spanish, and learnt some (more) Japanese, Scottish Gaelic, Dutch, Romanian, Finnish, Slovenian, Slovak, Icelandic and Cornish.